AdobeDocs/audience-manager.en/help/using/features/administration/activity-usage-reporting.md

 ## Using the Activity Usage Report {#using}

 To see the [!UICONTROL Activity Usage Report], log in to your Audience Manager account, and go to **[!UICONTROL Administration]** > **[!UICONTROL Usage]**.

 Next, use the **[!UICONTROL Date Filter]** to select the time interval to generate the report for.
-You can choose between 30, 60, 90 days, or a custome date range.
+You can choose between 30, 60, 90 days, or a custom date range.

 Once your report loads, you can see a breakdown of your activity for the selected period, for the following activity types: